ExperimentsWithCode/Center-For-Llamas/README.md

 ___
 # To Do
+### Data
+[X] Map Gauge to Pool to Name to Symbol

 [] Snapshot votes prior to December 22 arrive in a distinct format.
 * Need to update to resolve:
     - Choices: [x, y, z]
     - Vote_Option: [x, y, z]

 * Currently handles Vote_Option as dict.

-    > Flipside will not be retroactively updating this so need to pull prior data from Snapshot via rate limited process.
+* Flipside will not be retroactively updating this so need to pull prior data from Snapshot via rate limited process.

+* Flipside will not be correct this

+    [] Pursue data from snapshot graphql

+### Views

 [X] Build out Snapshot Show page for specific views.

+[X] Build out Votium Bounty index/show

+[] Build out StakeDAO sdCRV index/show

 [] Build out StakeDAO Bounty index/show

-[] Build out Votium Bounty index/show

-[] Build out StakeDAO sdCRV index/show

 [] Build out meta aggregation of all above.

+### Bug fixes

 [] Fix CRV Locked Chart bar chart to include withdraw and deposit info.

 [] Fix Gauge Votes bar chart its not right for some reason.

-[] Map Gauge to Pool to Name to Symbol

 ___